Sapporo: 20th century

-In 1907, Tohoku Imperial University was established in Sendai Miyagi Prefecture, and Sapporo Agricultural College became part of the university as its agriculture faculty.
-Parts of neighbouring villages including Sapporo Village, Naebo Village, Kami Shiroishi Village, and districts where the Tonden-hei had settled, were integrated into Sapporo-ku in 1910.
-The Sapporo Streetcar was opened in 1918, and Hokkaido Imperial University was established in Sapporo-ku, as the fifth Imperial University in Japan, by separating the agriculture faculty of Tohoku Imperial University again.
-Another railroad operated in Sapporo, the Jōzankei Line, which was ultimately abolished in 1969.
+In 1907, Tohoku Imperial University was established in Sendai, Miyagi Prefecture, and Sapporo Agricultural College became part of the university as its faculty of agriculture.
+Parts of neighbouring villages, including Sapporo Village, Naebo Village, Kami Shiroishi Village, and districts where the Tonden-hei had settled, were integrated into Sapporo-ku in 1910.
+The Sapporo Streetcar was opened in 1918, and Hokkaido Imperial University was established in Sapporo-ku as the fifth Imperial University in Japan, by splitting off the agricultural faculty from Tohoku Imperial University again—another railroad operated in Sapporo, the Jōzankei Line, which was ultimately abolished in 1969.

-In 1922, the new city system was announced by the national government in Tokyo, and Sapporo-ku was officially renamed Sapporo City.
+In 1922, the national government in Tokyo announced a new city system, and Sapporo-ku was officially renamed Sapporo City.
 The Sapporo Municipal Bus System was started in 1930.
-In 1937, Sapporo was chosen as the site of the 1940 Winter Olympics, but due to the outbreak of the Second Sino-Japanese War, this was cancelled the next year.
+In 1937, Sapporo was chosen as the site of the 1940 Winter Olympics, but the outbreak of the Second Sino-Japanese War led to its cancellation the next year.
 Maruyama Town was integrated as a part of Chūō-ku in 1940, and the Okadama Airport was constructed in 1942.
 During World War II, the city was bombed by American naval aircraft in July 1945.